-Baker Tilly Advantage, the firm’s small business practice, recently hosted a roundtable moderated by Todd Bernhardt, partner and practice leader of Baker Tilly Advantage, featuring a team of specialists from different industries who have been working with clients that received PPP loans: Adam Goehring, manufacturing and distribution partner, Tim Kosiek, financial services partner, and Pauline Dumas, tax director.
+Baker Tilly Advantage, the firm’s small business practice, recently hosted a roundtable moderated by Todd Bernhardt, partner and practice leader of Baker Tilly Advantage, featuring a team of specialists from different industries who have been working with clients that received PPP loans: Adam Goehring, manufacturing and distribution partner and Pauline Dumas, tax director.
 The specialists discussed such issues as the application and submission process, PPP pitfalls, challenges for borrowers of loans of more than $2 million, and the potential for another round of PPP loans.

 The two-part loan forgiveness process starts with borrowers submitting their application and supporting data to their lenders, and then their lenders submit their information to the Small Business Administration (SBA).